shd101wyy/Walley0.2/README.md

 =========
 Toy language is a lisp dialect written in Python 2.7.5 ......
 Well....
-It cannot be regarded as lisp dialect cuz I did not learn lisp very well
+It cannot be regarded as lisp dialect cuz I did not learn lisp very well It does not support "Macro" now cuz.... idk what macro really is ..... so hard...
+XD

 To Run Toy Language, run "toy" file in walley folder type "./toy" in terminal or cmd